ozziexsh/comit-react/lessons/03-html-lists/readme.md

-# Exercise 03 - HTML Lists
+# Lesson 03 - HTML Lists

 Lists are all over the web.
 Dropdowns, top 10's, viewing your favourite spotify songs, lists are everywhere.